10 Home Cleaning Tips from Professional Cleaners

 Microfiber cloths are great for putting the finishing touches on mirrors, countertops, tile and fixtures.
 After cleaning the surface with your favorite cleaning solution and drying it off with a terry cloth rag or a microfiber cloth, polish it to a mirror finish with a fresh, dry microfiber cloth.

-Blow Out the Garage
+Clean Out the Garage With a Leaf Blower

 - First, put away papers or anything else you don’t want blown away.